 However, due to a large amount of moisture and corrosive gas in the flue gas of cement kiln, the electric resistivity of dust varies greatly, and the high-temperature discharge of the electrode plate exists, which is easy to cause corrosion and condensation of ESP and shorten its service life.
 Moreover, it is difficult for the ESP to adapt to the changing electric resistivity; in this case, its dust removal efficiency will decline.

 Bag filter is a kind of filtration equipment that separates dust from gas.
 The most notable advantage of a bag filter is its high dust removal efficiency, which usually reaches 99.9% in industrial applications.
 After purification by bag filter, the dust emission concentration can reach below 10mg / Nm3.

 The disadvantages of a bag filter are that its filter bag needs to be replaced and it needs regular cleaning.
 The resistance of the bag filter is higher than 1200 PA on average, which makes the daily maintenance cost a little bit expensive.

 Overall, the bag filter has a better performance than the electrostatic precipitator in the dust control of the cement kiln process.
-Due to the characteristics of cement kiln flue gas, the ESP should not only solve the problems of corrosion, condensation, and explosion, which are rather difficult to do, but also have lower stability than bag filter.
+Due to the characteristics of cement kiln flue gas, the ESP should not only solve the problems of corrosion, condensation, and explosion, which are rather difficult to do, but also have lower stability than bag filters.
 Though the bag of bag filter needs to be replaced regularly, with the continuous improvement of bag filter technology, the service life of a single filter bag has been increased to more than two years.
-Moreover, the dust removal efficiency of bag filter is not limited by the specific resistance of dust.
+Moreover, the dust removal efficiency of bag filters is not limited by the specific resistance of dust.